 Daryl Bullis is the Lead Instruction Librarian at Babson College.
 He recieved his BA in Classics and Russian from the University of New Hampshire, an MA in Russian and an MLS from the University at Albany, State University of New York.
 He has taught credit courses in Information Literacy and is currently researching best practices for adapting TBL methods to bibliographic instruction sessions.

-Deborah Bernnard is Head of the Dewey Graduate Library at the University at Albany, State University of New York.
+Deborah Bernnard is Director of Public Services at the University at Albany, State University of New York.
 She is also a veteran information literacy instructor.
 She was a member of the committee that created UNL 205, Information Literacy, a one-credit undergraduate course, taught by University at Albany librarians since 2000.
 She also teaches a graduate course; Information Literacy Instruction: Theory and Technique.
 She has authored several book chapters and articles on information literacy topics.

 Greg Bobish is an Associate Librarian at the University at Albany, State University of New York.
 He has taught credit-bearing information literacy courses since 2000 and enjoys experimenting with new educational technologies and new pedagogical approaches as he tries to convey the relevance of information literacy to his students’ lives.
 He has received the Chancellor’s and the President’s awards for Excellence in Librarianship.